Organisation Structure - The Board

 Christopher Rodrigues CBE

-Robin joined the PLA as chief executive officer on 31 March 2014.
+Robin Mortimer joined the PLA as chief executive officer on 31 March 2014.

-Prior to joining the PLA, Robin had 20 years experience in the UK Government civil service working on transport, environment, infrastructure and overseas development.
-He was Private Secretary to the Deputy Prime Minister from 1997-1998 and later to the Secretary of State for Transport from 2001-2003.
-In 2007, he became a Director in Defra where he led the Government’s Adapting to Climate Change programme and oversaw the creation of the Canal & River Trust and directed policy on farming and the environment.
+Prior to joining the PLA, Robin had 20 years’ experience in the UK Government civil service working on transport, environment, infrastructure and overseas development.
+He was private secretary to the Deputy Prime Minister from 1997-1998 and later to the Secretary of State for Transport from 2001-2003.
+In 2007, he became a director in Defra where he led the Government’s Adapting to Climate Change programme, oversaw the creation of the Canal & River Trust and directed policy on farming and the environment.

 Bob Baker became PLA chief harbour master in May 2016.